DieSchoeneWolke/dieschoenewolke/README.md

 Also a 🕹 PC Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker and of course a proud Arch Linux and Debian User.

-Skills: HTML, Python, GNU/Linux, Bash
+Skills: AWS, HTML, GNU/Linux, Hardware Support, Car Repairs 😅

 - 🌱  I’m currently learning for the AWS Certified Cloud Practitioner Exam thriving to reach the AWS Certified Solutions Architect - Associate next.